-Autumn is the time for us to take a look at both our environment and inside ourselves, identify what we should cherish and keep, and what we need to let go of.
+Autumn is the time for us to take a look both inside of ourselves and around our environment, identify what we should cherish and keep, and what we need to let go of.

 Just like a tree hangs on to it's branches, but decides it's time to let go of it's leaves in preparation for winter.

 Autumn is associated with the metal element in Chinese Medicine.
 The metal organs are Lung and Large Intestine, the color is white, and the emotions are grief and sadness.